eekrain/dotfiles/README.md

 #### 9. Init illogical-impulse dotfiles

-After the installation complete, when you boot up and on SDDM login screen, attempt to login via CLI instead.
+After the installation complete, when you boot up and on SDDM login screen, attempt to login via CLI instead (Ctrl+Alt+F4).
 Because the rice of illogical-impulse is not manageable with home-manager (especially the ags config), you need to initialize dots config manually.
 I have added a script to copy the dots configuration, you need to run it every update to modules/home-manager/illogical-impulse/dots to synchronize it.
 You can run:

 ```bash
 init-illogical-impulse